- …

 You may have failed to listen to your intuition, for example, ignored obvious signals, or hesitated with timing, and in this way landed yourself directly in the situation on purpose, perhaps an unconscious purpose, but still on purpose, even if it was a less than optimal situation.

-Consider these: A well-crafted Victim story attracts kind attentions from powerful people, maybe allows you special exceptions, provides acceptable reasons for receiving extra comforts, justifies you taking revenge, undermines frightening intimacy in relationships, and so on.
+What could you possibly gain from creating a less than optimal circumstance for yourself?
+What may have been the benefits for you telling a Victim story instead of a Responsible one?Consider these: A well-crafted Victim story attracts kind attentions from powerful people, maybe allows you special exceptions, provides acceptable reasons for receiving extra comforts, justifies you taking revenge, undermines frightening intimacy in relationships, and so on.
 The idea that you could actually be Responsible for creating things the way they turned out in every case may be a very startling perspective.

 Here is an example: Cynthia, for instance, could not make the leap to figuring out how to take Responsibility for her father committing suicide when she was only nine years old.
 This one event, about which she had always felt like a powerless victim, had dominated Cynthia’s life decisions and her relationships to men and to authority figures in general.

-Cynthia wasn’t immediately able to see that her Victim story actually robbed her of Responsible power.
+When something happens and you make up a story about it, you can choose between making up a Victim story or a Responsible story.Cynthia wasn’t immediately able to see that her Victim story actually robbed her of Responsible power.
 Like Cynthia, if you create a Victim story for yourself then you only get the Rrresponsible power to complain, to blame someone else, to feel resentment, to get revenge, to prove yourself right, or to prove someone else wrong.

 When Cynthia created a Responsible story about her father’s suicide, the results were remarkably different.
 To create the responsible story in this example, Cynthia asked herself “Who picked my parents?” and answered that question by affirming that she did.
 The choice was hers… as our choices are ours.
 Suddenly it was clear that she was not a victim at all, but had actually had a part in setting the whole thing up.
-Through creating a responsible story Cynthia claimed the responsible power of Choice.
+Through creating a responsible story Cynthia claimed the responsible power of Choice.The Responsible Story

 When choosing to adopt a Responsible perspective, you get to see how you set things up for yourself all along the way, and then derived benefit from having an outstanding Victim story for all the previous years.

 When creating a Responsible story about what happens you vibrate a different sort of power.
-You have Responsible power, the power of ownership, the power of causing to be, the power of being at source.
+You have Responsible power, the power of ownership, the power of causing to be, the power of being at source.Choosing to create Responsible stories about what happens to you creates High Drama and opens the doors to the Extraordinary: Extraordinary Human Relating and Extraordinary Human Creation.

 Instead of saying, “I do not have time for this” as a victim, you responsibly say, “I will not make time for this.”
-Instead of saying, “I can’t do this” as a victim, we responsibly say, “Until now I have always chosen not to do this.
+Instead of saying, “I can’t do this” as a victim, we responsibly say, “Until now I have always chosen not to do this.”

 It soon becomes clear that of the two stories you could create about what happens to you, victim or Responsible, the Responsible story gives you - meaning your Authentically Initiated Adult Egostate (in other words, your Being) more power.